tenzir/tenzir/web/docs/packages.md

 ### Overrides

-The `config.overrides` object can be used to change the value of any field in the packag definition.
-This is intended for fields like `disabled` or `restart-on-error` in pipeline definitions to customize them to the users preferences:
+The `config.overrides` object is used to change the value of any field in the package definition.
+This is intended to customize fields like `disabled` or `restart-on-error` in pipeline definitions:

 ```
 config: